20 Waterfalls to Visit Across the UK

 14. Stanley Ghyll Waterfall, Eskdale

-The stunning 60ft drop of Stanley Ghyll can be viewed from the upper falls.
-Paths are well maintained but we always recommend sturdy shoes.
-The water drops into a deep pool, surrounded by greenery which makes for a lovely photograph.
+The stunning 60ft drop of Stanley Ghyll can be viewed from the upper falls and heard from a great distance.
+Paths are well maintained, but we always recommend sturdy shoes.
+The water drops into a deep pool, surrounded by greenery, which makes for a lovely photograph.

 Nearest campsite: 25-minute drive from Ravenglass Club Site*.